mustafaalkan64/nodejs-express-filter-api-sample-project/README.md

 ### User Guide

-Befor you build and run your node js project, you need to install dependencies with below command.
+Before you build and run your node js project, you need to install dependencies with below command.

 ```
 npm install